Beliavsky/Fortran-code-on-GitHub/README.md

 [Tensor Toolbox for Modern Fortran (ttb)](https://github.com/adtzlr/ttb)

 [VecFor](https://github.com/szaghi/VecFor): Object-Oriented designed API for handling vectors in a (3D) three dimensional frame of reference, by szaghi and pdebuyl.
 It exposes (among others) the object Vector that posses a far complete set of overloaded operators for performing vectorial calculus algebra.

+## Numerical Integration
+[modern quadpack](https://github.com/nshaffer/modern_quadpack): provides QUADPACK as a module with explicit interfaces to the user-level routines and names for magic constants, by nshaffer

 ## Ordinary Differential Equations
 [ddeabm](https://github.com/jacobwilliams/ddeabm): modern object-oriented Fortran implementation of the DDEABM Adams-Bashforth-Moulton ODE solver, by Jacob Williams and web-flow